The most beautiful sound in the world: the entire dojo laughing together.

 And as with so many breakthrough moments it took all of three words from Sensei for everything to turn around: “Look at me,” he said, as he threw me.
 I did.
 My roll was shockingly smooth.
 “Look at me!” he said as I came back in the other direction and he threw me a little faster.
-The words eventually turned into a sound and a facial expression that encouraged me to look at him.
+The words eventually turned into a sound and a facial expression that reminded me to keep focus on him.
 Feeling braver with each attack I moved back in, until he had thrown me about a dozen times into relatively smooth and painless rolls – at speed, no less.

-My rolls changed forever during these few moments of staying connected with uke, in this case visually.
+My rolls changed forever during these few moments of staying connected with nage, in this case visually.
 It really does make all the difference in terms of safety, connectedness, and fun.

 Move fully in to your partner’s space with the attack.
 If that feels dangerous, again, slow down (you can request this as uke too).
 A committed attack doesn’t mean a fast attack.
 Always be looking to face your nage, to “get” your nage.
 Chase their center with your own.
 Even as you are falling, turn toward nage.
 As you are rolling, keep your eyes on nage.
 These days I often find a limb or two wrapped around nage’s shoulder or waist as I fall.
 Not clinging for dear life and forcing nage to peel me off of them, but rather orienting to the spiral of the attack as I slide to the ground.

 It feels worlds safer—not to mention more harmonious—than how I used to attempt this.
 And again, it is far more useful to my partner.